-The ALUC must take action on a request for a consistency determination within 60 days of the referral being deemed complete by ALUC Staff.
+The ALUC must take an action on a request for a consistency determination within 60 days of receipt of an application which has been deemed complete by ALUC Staff.
 If the proponent desires to request a delay in determination, the proponent must withdraw the project from consideration and reapply at a later date.
 If the determination is not made within 60 days (or as extended by proponent's request), the proposal shall be considered consistent with the ALUCP.